matthiasn/gatsby-blog/src/blog/2019-02-12-meins-intro.md

     npm start

-An existence of meins should have fired up that looks like the packaged version, except that the title is now electron instead of meins.
-This development instance uses figwheel, which means that changes in the UI code will be reflected immediately.
+An instance of **meins** should have fired up that looks like the packaged version, except that the title is now electron instead of meins.
+This development instance uses [Figwheel](https://github.com/bhauman/lein-figwheel), which means that changes in the UI code will be reflected immediately.
 Let's try this out.

-Go to namespace x and look for the label text "" and change the label text to "".
-The change should be reflected in the UI almost immediately.
+Go to namespace `meins.electron.renderer.ui.grid` and look for the string `"add tab"` and change the label text to `"add first tab"`.
+The change should be reflected in the UI almost immediately after saving the file.

+The renderer subsystem has two major parts, the client-side state and and the ui component.
+The store component manages the state and has handler function that handle particular message types, and contain the business logic around the respective message flow.

+The ui component then subscribes to the application state and re-renders whenever something changes.
+Thanks to

 The client or render component has its own state, which is worth inspecting during development.
 You can have a look at it pressing CMD-D for data explorer.